+This is what can bring on morning sickness during early pregnancy.
+The smell of meat cooking for me would have me running to the bathroom.
+I could not stand it.
 I could smell what my husband had for lunch right when he walked through the door sometimes.
 Sometimes it made me sick, but other times it would make me crave something.

+I remember just walking by people sometimes, and it would make me so nauseous.
 Their perfume or cologne would smell like the person bathed in it.
-Or they smelt like they haven’t showered in weeks when I am sure that neither was the case.
+Or they smelt like they hadn’t showered in weeks when I am sure that neither was the case.

-In any case, get ready to smell things you’ve never smelt before and more intense than you ever thought possible.
+Get ready to smell things you’ve never smelt before and more intense than you ever thought possible.
 Hopefully, not all smells make you nauseous, and you enjoy some of them.

 2. Weird Food Aversions